Coderad32/Coderad32/README.md

 @Coderad32 is my profile - If you wish to connect with me, follow along and submit a pull request to the repo of your choosing.

+- For ERRORS or BUGS let me know if possible.

 ## Mars Preserve Research

 I will be collaborating with The Mars Preserve a Startup Research and Development Foundation I am Starting here-in.